fermiPy/dmpipe/docs/install.rst

    $ which pip

 Once again, if this isn't the pip in the Science Tools, something went wrong.
-Now install fermipy by running
+Now install dmpipe by running

 .. code-block:: bash

-   $ pip install fermipy
+   $ pip install dmpipe

 To run the ipython notebook examples you will also need to install jupyter notebook: